Ukraine replaces commander following Russian advances on key city of Pokrovsk

 Lying around 11 miles from Ukraine’s Donetsk and Dnipropetrovsk regions, it is a strategic target for Moscow.

+Nearby, Russia claims to be making progress toward this goal.
+The country’s defense ministry said Sunday that its troops had successfully captured two villages in the Donetsk region, as they advance towards Pokrovsk.

+The settlements of Veseliy Hai and Pushkino were “liberated” as a result of “active offensive action,” the ministry said.
+The Ukrainian name for the village of Pushkino is Chumatske.
+Ukrainian authorities have not commented on Russia’s claims.

-Its fall to Russian forces would mark the largest setback for Ukraine in months and compound Ukraine’s struggles to get off the backfoot while Russian troops pile severe pressure on the eastern front lines.
+The fall of Pokrovsk to Russian forces would mark the largest setback for Ukraine in months and compound Ukraine’s struggles to get off the backfoot while Russian troops pile severe pressure on the eastern front lines.

 Losing it would also add to the anxiety Ukraine’s military faces over the looming Donald Trump presidency in the United States, which has raised the risk that military aid from Kyiv’s largest source could dry up as the grinding conflict approaches its fourth year.